MingchenXia/home/readme.md

 ### Number theory

 - Non-pluripolar products on vector bundles and Chern--Weil formulae on mixed Shimura varieties. [arXiv:2210.15342](https://arxiv.org/abs/2210.15342)

+> In [this version](/Papers/CW.pdf), I removed the unnecessary recalling of the mixed Shimura varieties etc. I also include a conjecture (13.12) about the mixed volume of Okounkov bodies.
+I am still working on the arithmetic applications of the techniques developped in this paper.

 ## Links for working mathematicians